 It is our hope that through these three goals that you as Fire Chiefs can begin to consider what and where improvements are needed, shortfalls exist, and opportunities for new innovative ideas can occur.
 We encourage you to approach your needs and recommendation on the premise that,

-“In a perfect world with available finances, what would you need to better protect life (firefighter and public) and property in the WUIs within your jurisdiction?”
+“In a perfect world with available finances, what needs to be done to better protect life (firefighter and public) and property in the WUIs within your jurisdiction?”

-We have provided you with an attached map of the WUI areas and their intersections with your protection jurisdiction (see attached map) as well as a list of areas to consider, in an attempt to help get you started, but it by no means is limited to this list.
+We have provided you with an attached map of the WUI areas and their intersections with your protection jurisdiction (see attached map) as well as a list of topics to consider, in an attempt to help get you started, but it by no means is limited to this list.

-Treatment options – maintenance, worst condition areas
+Fuel treatment options – where it is needed, worst condition areas, maintenance

-Equipment needs
+Equipment needs – the right type, number, and location

 Communication - radios, phones, computers.